A Members’ Voluntary Liquidation (MVL) is a liquidation process used for closing down a solvent company in a cost-effective way.

 What are disbursements in a Members' Voluntary Liquidation (MVL)?

-These include three adverts placed in the Gazette which we charge these at cost.
 You will also be required to pay a bond; this provides protection to you whilst the company’s funds are in the hands of the insolvency practitioner.
 The precise amount of this bond varies depending on the asset value of the company and the bond provider used, but it typically ranges from £40 in smaller MVLs to over £600 for companies with several million pounds to distribute.

 Members' Voluntary Liquidations have another added tax-efficient advantage in the form of Business Asset Disposal Relief.
 When selling, giving away, or otherwise closing your business, you may be entitled to take advantage of Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief), a tax relief scheme designed to reduce the rate of tax you are liable for.

 If you qualify for Business Asset Disposal Relief, the rate of Capital Gains Tax will be halved down to just 10% on qualifying gains up to a lifetime limit of £1 million worth of gains.
+The Capital Gains Tax rate available under BADR will increase to 14% from 6 April 2025 and 18% in 2026.

-How long does an MVL last and how quickly do shareholders get paid?
+How long does a Members' Voluntary Liquidation (MVL) take and how quickly do shareholders get paid?

 The problem with this, is that once a director has made the decision to liquidate their solvent company, they are often understandably keen to receive the retained profits within the business as soon as possible rather than having to wait several months to enjoy the fruits of their labour.
 This is where a signed indemnity comes into play.

-In its simplest terms, a signed indemnity allows for an early distribution of capital to be made to shareholders almost immediately while the company is still going through the liquidation process.
+In its simplest terms, a signed indemnity allows for an early distribution of capital to be made to shareholders almost immediately while the company is still going through the solvent liquidation process.
 The indemnity provides protection in the event of previously unknown creditor claims being submitted following distributions being made.

 The signed indemnity will allow a large percentage of the company’s assets to be released.
 A small amount will be held back by the insolvency practitioner until the company has been officially closed; the agreed fee for placing the company into Members' Voluntary Liquidation will be retained by the liquidator plus disbursements, and any remaining funds will be distributed amongst the shareholders at this concluding point following approval from HMRC.